jmmastey/level_up/README.md

-learn.enova
+level.up
 =========

-An app to store and verify training material for engineers at Enova.
+An app to store and verify training material for engineers on the [Rails Prime Stack](http://words.steveklabnik.com/rails-has-two-default-stacks).

 Getting Started
 ---------------